10 FREE Reading Center Websites in Upper Elementary

 www.readworks.org

-ReadWorks has passages available for grades K-12 and for a variety of topics including fiction and nonfiction.
+ReadWorks has passages for grades K-12 and various topics, including fiction and nonfiction.
 Students can complete assignments online.
 These assignments are automatically graded, and teachers get detailed progress reports.
-ReadWorks also has several options to differentiate passages to reach of your students, including on page supports as well as read aloud and scaffolded versions.
+ReadWorks has several options to differentiate passages to reach your students, including on-page supports and read-aloud and scaffolded versions.
+This is one of the best reading websites for elementary students

 7. Common Lit